In Cold Blood (film): Filming

 Principal photography of In Cold Blood occurred over 129 days in the spring of 1967.
 Although the studio wanted to shoot the film in color, like most films of the time, Brooks insisted on shooting in black and white to mimic documentary realism, a decision that Truman Capote supported.
 In accordance with Capote and Brooks' desire to achieve as much realism as possible, some scenes were filmed in Garden City and Holcomb, Kansas at the locations of the original events, including the Clutter family's farm where the murders took place.
 The family who owned the Clutter house was paid $15,000 in compensation for the crew's four weeks of filming.
 The bus station scene was shot at the Union Bus Terminal at 917 McGee in Kansas City, Missouri.
 Scenes were also shot in downtown Kansas City, Kansas on Minnesota Ave.
 The shoot in Kansas was covered extensively by journalists from both Los Angeles and New York who visited the sets.
 Permission was denied to film in Kansas State Penitentiary, so interiors of the execution chambers were replicated on Hollywood sets.
+Exteriors of the prison were filmed at Colorado Territorial Correctional Facility in Canon City, Colorado.
 Leather straps for the execution scene were purchased from the penitentiary, as well as officers' uniforms.
 The actual latrines in Smith and Hickock's cells were also purchased by the production and implemented in the set.

 Brooks' demeanor on set was noted as tempestuous by cast and crew members, with Wilson recalling that he was "focused [and] inspired" but "unpredictable... a volcano who was going to erupt at some point".
 Wilson stated that he was frequently yelled at and at one point nearly walked off the set.
 Blake recalled Brooks' presence: "Sometimes Richard would flare up and get nuts and crazy and start screaming at people, and people thought that was because he was an asshole.
 It wasn't that, he was just frustrated.
 He didn't know how to get what he wanted.
 But when he sat alone at a typewriter, that was the best part for him."

 In the scene where Blake's character Smith discusses his father Tex (Charles McGraw) on the night of the execution, rain falls against the window of his prison cell.
 In rehearsals, cinematographer Conrad Hall noticed that the rain sliding down the glass was casting shadows on Blake's face, creating a visual effect that made it appear that Blake was crying.
 Hall pointed it out to Brooks and the blocking for Blake's character was changed so that the 'tears' would stay on his face throughout the scene.
 Hall, who was nominated for an Academy Award for Best Cinematography for his work on the film, called this effect "purely a visual accident".